makemeunsee/webrtc_things/README.md

 ***
 webrtc_manual_handshake.html & webrtc_manual.js

 A failed demo of webrtc communication initiated without broker, by copying and pasting the handshake through another mean (up to the users: IM, email, etc.).
+The current timeout (~3sec) to conclude the handshake is preventing this to work, but maybe later it could be configured or specified somehow.
 ***
 webrtc_websocket_broker.html & webrtc_websocket_broker.js